 The City of London is responsible for managing and maintaining trees on City-owned lands: boulevard trees, trees in public parks, and Environmentally Significant Areas (ESAs).

-In 2009, the City performed an aerial spray of a biological pesticide called Btk for gypsy moth management.
+In 2009, the City performed an aerial spray of a biological pesticide called Btk for EGM management.
 It was applied to a few City-owned parks and an environmentally significant area, not over private property.
 These locations were targeted for having high infected oak tree populations, combined with a several year drought in the area, which compounded tree decline and death.

 Since 2009, the City has taken an Integrated Pest Management (IPM) approach.
 This means we are using different management techniques to address the pest population starting with the least harmful to the environment.